weatherisgood2/ngpt/README.md

 # Edit an existing configuration at index 1
 ngpt --config --config-index 1

+# Remove a configuration at index 2
+ngpt --config --remove --config-index 2
 ```

 In interactive mode:
 - When editing an existing configuration, press Enter to keep the current values
 - When creating a new configuration, press Enter to use default values
 - For security, your API key is not displayed when editing configurations
+- When removing a configuration, you'll be asked to confirm before deletion

 ### Configuration File